Audit Process

 Audit Procurement

-The audit requirements are established during the project FMAs in the Design Review phase of the SDLC.
+The audit requirements are established during the project FMAs in the Design Review phase of the SDLC and captured in the Security Readiness Document.
 Both the audit procurement and the feature implementation can start in parallel once the design is reviewed.

-The Security Readiness Document is one of the deliverables from the design review, which will be updated as necessary during the delivery lifecyle.
-This document contains:
+The Security Readiness Document is one of the deliverables from the design review and the primary artifact needed by PMO to schedule an audit.
+This document will be updated as necessary during the delivery lifecyle.
+It contains:

-We use Spearbit as our preferred auditing services provider.
-However, the feature team can choose a different provider from this list, from past engagements, or from any other source if they have a desirable skillset.
-Program Management (PgM) is available in the #pmo slack channel for assistance with anything related to engaging auditor services.
+We use Spearbit as our preferred auditing services provider and have a established a retainer with them to streamline approval.
+However, the feature team can choose a different provider from this list, from past engagements, or from any other source if they have a strong reason to go outside of Spearbit.
+Program Management (PMO) is available in the #pmo slack channel for assistance with anything related to engaging auditor services.

-We don’t want to agree audit dates too early, as that will compromise the quality of the software delivery.
-Instead, we will agree with auditors to keep them tightly informed of the implementation timeline and process, choosing an exact audit date close to the release date.
+We don’t want to agree to exact audit dates too early, as that will compromise the quality of the software delivery.
+Instead, we will agree with auditors on a high-level schedule to confirm availability and ensure they are kept up to date on the implementation timeline and process, choosing an exact audit date close to the release date.
 Auditors not wishing to agree to this process should not be selected.

 Auditors must agree to review the fixes to the vulnerabilities reported.
 Auditors not wishing to agree to this step should not be selected.